metacpan/metacpan-cpan-extracted/distros/D/Devel-Optic/README.md

     my $stuff = { foo => ['a', 'b', 'c'] };
     my $o = Devel::Optic->new;
-    # 'a'
+    # 'a (len 1)'
     $o->inspect(q|$stuff->{'foo'}->[0]|);

 This is the primary method.
-Given a query, It will either return the requested data structure, or, if it is too big, return a summary of the data structure found at that path.
+Given a query, it will return a summary of the data structure found at that path.

 ## fit\_to\_view

     my $some_variable = ['a', 'b', { foo => 'bar' }, [ 'blorg' ] ];

-    my $tiny = Devel::Optic->new();
+    my $o = Devel::Optic->new();
     # "ARRAY: [ 'a', 'b', HASH, ARRAY ]"
-    $tiny->fit_to_view($some_variable);

-    my $normal = Devel::Optic->new();
-    # ['a', 'b', { foo => 'bar' }, [ 'blorg' ] ]
-    $normal->fit_to_view($some_variable);
+    $o->fit_to_view($some_variable);

-This method takes a Perl object/data structure and either returns it unchanged, or produces a 'squished' summary of that object/data structure.
-This summary makes no attempt to be comprehensive: its goal is to maximally aid human troubleshooting efforts, including efforts to refine a previous invocation of Devel::Optic with a more specific query.
+This method takes a Perl object/data structure and produces a 'squished' summary of that object/data structure.
+This summary makes no attempt to be
+comprehensive: its goal is to maximally aid human troubleshooting efforts, including efforts to refine a previous invocation of Devel::Optic with a more specific query.

 ## full\_picture